 Where to buy: Chandhanee Magu

 Price: MVR 500 to 7000

-You can pick up a few pieces of pretty handmade jewellery when shopping in Maldives- necklaces, bracelets, earrings, etc. made of seashells, stones, ceramic, seeds and coconut shells or the more expensive ones made of pearls.
-Just remember to stay away from the ones made of shark teeth, black and red corals because export of these items are prohibited and also because coral products have the possibility of being fake unless you can perfectly distinguish between authentic and fake ones.
+You can pick up a few pieces of pretty handmade jewellery when shopping in Maldives- necklaces, bracelets, earrings, etc., made of seashells, stones, ceramic, seeds and coconut shells or the more expensive ones made of pearls.
+Just remember to stay away from the ones made of shark teeth and black and red corals because the export of these items is prohibited and because coral products can be fake unless you can perfectly distinguish between authentic and fake ones.